dasher-project/dasher-web/documents/Specification/07ZoomBoxMovement/ZoomBoxMovement.md

     zooming solver isn't discussed here but moving in the reverse sequential direction will increase lateral size.

-3. Taking the target as a reference, cascade updates to its siblings and parent.
+3. Taking the target as a reference, cascade updates to its parents.
 Processing is described under **Zoom Box Movement Upward Cascade**, below.

     Note that there are no updates to the target during the upward cascade.

+    The upward cascade finishes after the size and position of every parent up to the root box has been updated.

+4. Enforce the root disappearance restrictions.
+The restrictions prevent the root box from disappearing out of the zooming area user interface, in either dimension.
+Processing is described under
+    **Zoom Box Movement Root Disappearance Prevention**, below.

+    The outcome of this step is that the updated root box size and position values may have been overridden.

-4. Check for necessary adjustments to any child boxes that weren't updated in the upward cascade.
+5. Check for necessary adjustments to any child boxes that weren't updated in the upward cascade.
 Processing is described under **Zoom Box Movement Downward Cascade**, below.